 We don’t find them in an active form in our compost, because generally there are no plants living in our composts.
 They need active, living roots to survive.
 So they can only be found active and living in substrates with living roots.
 However, our compost may well contain spores ready to kick into action once they detect a root and form a loving relationship.

-Saprophytic fungi (sapro = rotten, phyto = plant) live off dead plant material, which is hard to digest for other soil organisms.
+Saprophytic fungi (sapro = rotten, phyto = plant) live off dead plant (and animal) material, which is hard to digest for other soil organisms.
 They use complex enzymes to break down complex carbon structures that simple organisms just can’t do much with.